 Now that we’ve gotten your human needs out of the way, let’s make sure your car has some fun too.
 Sprucing things up with accessories that are not only functional but also fashionable will greatly improve your next road trip experience.

 - Steering Wheel Cover: While we wouldn’t say this is a necessity, a steering wheel cover can not only protect the one part of the car that you consistently touch from wear/tear, but it also helps with comfort and grip while at the wheel.
-You can find a number of fun Disney ones on Amazon, including this Darth Vader one that will make your steering wheel the most sinister in the entire galaxy of steering wheels.
+You can find a number of fun Disney ones on Amazon that will make your steering wheel the cutest one on the road!

 - Floor Mat: Similar to the steering wheel cover, you can get by without this one, but a good floor mat can prevent wear and increase comfort while cruising along.
 Spruce up your floors by stepping a beloved mouse!